paceaux/McSandy/README.md

 If you'd like to contribute, just pull the repo.
 All of the 'editable' assets are in the `preAssets` folder.
 The HTML files are in their own folder.
 Grunt.js will build the files in `postAssets`, and generate a file called `post-mcsandy.html` for you.

 ## Upcoming Features ##
- + add external JS/CSS (will require offline validation to make sure that it'll work if no internet)
+ + manually enter external js libraries
  + editor validation
  + last project-restore